spryker/docker-sdk/docs/02-development-usage/05-debugging.md

 ## Switching to the debugging mode
 There are several ways to switch to the debugging mode:

-* Pass the `XDEBUG_SESSION` cookie with any string value.
-If you are using the Xdebug helper browser extension, just select   **debug**
+* To debug a web application, pass the `XDEBUG_SESSION` cookie with any string value.
+If you are using the Xdebug helper browser extension, in the extension menu, select **debug**.
 * To run all applications in the debugging mode, run `docker/sdk {run|start|up} -x`.
 * To debug a console command in cli, run `{command} -x`.

 ## Avoiding timeouts

-A browser may stop a connection during a debugging session due to Zed Request timeouts.
+The default Zed Eequest timout is 60 seconds.
+Often debugging requests take more than 60 seconds to complete.
+In this case, a browser stops the connection.

 To avoid Zed Request timeouts, adjust your configuration as follows:
 ```php